MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 Use the connected registry extension for Azure Arc to sync container images between your instance of Azure Container Registry and your on-premises Azure Arc-enabled Kubernetes cluster.
 You can deploy this extension to either a local cluster or to a remote cluster.
 The extension uses a sync schedule and window to ensure seamless syncing of images between the on-premises connected registry and the cloud-based instance of Azure Container Registry.

-For more information, see [Connected Registry for Azure Arc-enabled Kubernetes clusters](../../container-registry/quickstart-connected-registry-arc-cli.md).
+For more information, see [Connected registry for Azure Arc-enabled Kubernetes clusters](../../container-registry/quickstart-connected-registry-arc-cli.md).

 ## Related content